juei-dev/adsbmonitor/README.md

 Nov 11, 2021:
   - Added Leaflet plugin for fullscreen mode via mapbox api, so the map has now full screen -button under the zoom buttons
+  - Added noise figures (current, min, max) to the receiver under the distance / direction circle